UnbendableStraw/homepod-restore/README.md

 # How to restore the first generation A1639 Apple HomePod!
 ## Disclaimer

-READ THROUGH THE COMPLETE GUIDE FIRST BEFORE TOUCHING **_ANYTHING_**
+READ THROUGH THE COMPLETE GUIDE FIRST BEFORE TOUCHING **_ANYTHING!_** Then, re-read it again before you attempt an actual restore, as steps / software may have changed.

 You perform all of this at your own risk with no promises, guarantees, warranty, whatever.
-Mistakes made with software can be restored with software, but mistakes made with hardware will need repair.
+Mistakes made with software can be restored with software, but mistakes made with hardware may need repair.
 Approach with care.

 ##
 Video Guide: https://www.youtube.com/watch?v=VCm-ac8EmaE